FrancescoXX/free-Web3-resources/README.md

 - [Remix IDE](https://remix.ethereum.org/) Web IDE with built in static analysis, test blockchain VM.
 - [VS Code with Solidity Extensions](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) Visutal Studio Code Solidity Extension.

+## Ethereum Development Tools/Boiler Plates

+- [scaffoldETH](https://scaffoldeth.io/)  Scaffold-eth is everything you need to get started building decentralized applications on Ethereum!
+- [WAGMI](http://wagmi.sh) wagmi is a collection of React Hooks containing everything you need to start working with Ethereum.
+- [Rainbow Dev Kit](https://www.rainbowkit.com/) RainbowKit is a React library that makes it easy to add wallet connection to your dapp.

 ## Identity